Buyer Fit Snapshot

 Pricing & MOQ: Transparent Bulk Costs

-MOQ lands at 2,500 units, with price breaks at 5,000 and 10,000 units.
-A 5x7-inch pouch with single-color heat press sits at $0.74 per unit at 5,000.
+MOQ lands at 500 units for standard stock colors and 2,500 units for fully custom colors, with price breaks at 5,000 and 10,000 units.
+A 5x7-inch pouch with single-color heat press sits at $2.50-4.00 per unit at 500 MOQ, then drops to $0.74 per unit at 5,000.
 It drops to $0.62 at 10,000 as shipping efficiencies kick in, covering tooling, printing, and quality checks.
-A quarterly Foshan visit let me negotiate a $0.06 per-unit rebate once we maintained a steady rhythm, and that rebate now flows directly to clients, so the same pouch can hit $0.56 on reorders when we prepare a 12,000-unit slot.
+A quarterly Foshan visit let me negotiate a $0.06 per-unit rebate once we maintained a steady rhythm, and that rebate now flows directly to clients who can hit repeat orders.
+For complex builds—double lining, metallic foil, or custom metal toggles—budget an extra $0.18 to $0.42 per unit depending on the trim count and inspection level.

 Process & Timeline: From Mockup to Delivery